abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 - Audio editing software
 - Exercise and applications: musique concrete

 ## Learning Objectives

-- Students will learn what is sound and what kind of properties define sound as well as how hearing works.
+- What is sound and what kind of properties define sound as well as how hearing works.
-- Students will lean how to describe sound technically.
+- How to describe sound technically.
-- Students will learn what is meant by audio and audio technology as well as how sound is processed digitally.
+- What is meant by audio and audio technology as well as how sound is processed digitally.
-- Students will learn how to work with sound in a computer and apply the theory practically.
+- How to work with sound in a computer and apply the theory practically.

+---

-# Audio Rendering
+# Audio Rendering Basics - Properties of Sound and Digital Audio Fundamentals

+## Audio Rendering

 Overview of audio rendering process
 - analog vs digital audio signal